 About Sarah Miller Caldicott

-Sarah Miller Caldicott is an innovation process expert who works with organizations that want to bring innovation to the center of their business practices.
-A great grandniece of Thomas Edison, she is a highly sought after speaker and content developer on the subjects of innovation and collaboration.
+Sarah Miller Caldicott is an innovation process expert.
+Sarah works with organizations that want to bring innovation to the center of their business practices, driving new levels of growth and relevance.
+A great grandniece of Thomas Edison, Sarah is a highly sought after content developer and speaker on the subjects of innovation and collaboration.
 Sarah offers consulting services

 The Power Patterns of Innovation

 A great grandniece of Thomas Edison, Sarah Miller Caldicott has been engaged in creativity and innovation throughout her life.
 Inspired by a family lineage of inventors dating back five generations, Sarah spent the first 15 years of her 25-year career as an executive with Global 100 firms including Quaker Oats/Pepsi and the Helene Curtis subsidiary of Unilever.
 As a leader of numerous global innovation teams, Sarah spearheaded major innovation initiatives in North America, Europe, and Asia.

 Concerned that America risks losing its global innovation edge, Sarah spent three years researching Edison’s innovation methods with experts at Rutgers University.
 She co-authored the first book ever written on the subject of Thomas Edison’s world-changing innovation process.
 Entitled Innovate Like Edison: The Five Step System for Breakthrough Business Success, Sarah’s book has been translated into 5 languages and is used as an innovation textbook in graduate and undergraduate programs across the US.

 Sarah's newest book, Midnight Lunch: The 4 Phases of Team Collaboration Success, from Thomas Edison's Lab (Wiley) brings Edison's collaboration approach into the digital era.
 Midnight Lunch has been featured in Fast Company magazine, and offers executives compelling new tools for driving innovation through collaboration.